cncoulter/camcoulter.com/About-This-Site.md

 If you come across any accessibility or usability issues on this site, please let me know.
 You can [file an issue on GitHub](https://github.com/cncoulter/camcoulter.com/issues) or email me at contact@camcoulter.com.

-This policy was last updated on May 24, 2024.
+This statement was last updated on May 30, 2024.

 ## Website Design & Hosting
 {: tabindex="-1"}